 - large amounts of vomiting or vomiting that is forceful

 - green, yellow, or bloody vomit, or vomit that looks like coffee grounds

 Factors that increase the risk of developing GERD include:

-- Some medications including those for treating asthma, allergies, pain, high blood pressure, depression, and insomnia
+- some medications, such as those for treating asthma, allergies, pain, high blood pressure, depression, and insomnia

-- Consuming irritants such as alcohol, caffeine, fizzy drinks, chocolate, and acidic foods and juices
+- dietary irritants, including alcohol, caffeine, fizzy drinks, chocolate, and acidic foods, and juices

-Complications of heartburn may include ulcers, bleeding, and GERD.
-Changes to the cells in the food pipe may also occur.
-This can lead to a condition called Barrett's esophagus and a higher risk of cancer of the food pipe.
+The possible complications of heartburn include ulcers, bleeding, and GERD.
+Changes to cells in the food pipe may also occur, leading to a condition called Barrett's esophagus that increases the risk of cancer of the food pipe.

 Other complications include food pipe inflammation and a range of breathing problems that can include:

 The food pipe can also narrow, causing a condition known as an esophageal stricture.